 What are other plants containing cannabinoids besides Cannabis?

 Turns out there may be another version of THC out there in the world.
-Liverwort, which is indigenous to New Zealand contains a large amount of perrottetinenic acid, which is similar to THC, which is the psychoactive component in cannabis.
+Indigenous to New Zealand, Liverwort contains a large amount of cannabinoids as perrottetinenic acid, which is similar to THC, the psychoactive component in cannabis.

 The Electric Daisy, or “spilanthes”, is native to the Amazon and can also be referred to as the toothache plant, due to its ability to be made in to a strong painkilling gel.
 Studies by Cambridge University found that the plant effectively blocked pain receptors at nerve endings.